YorDN/Calculator/README.md

 # TheBESTcalculator
-This calculator is made to a test my knowledge.
+This calculator is made to test my knowledge whilst expanding it.
 It combines many aspects of math such as:
 * Addition/Subtraction/Multiplication/Division
 * Solving figures (perimeter, area, biggest side) such as:
    - circle